Pylons/pyramid/docs/glossary.rst

      within one or more :term:`translation directory` directories.

    Translator
      A callable which receives a :term:`translation string` and returns a translated Unicode object for the purposes of internationalization.
-A :term:`localizer` supplies a
-     translator to a :app:`Pyramid` application accessible via its ``translate`` method.
+A :term:`localizer` supplies a translator to a :app:`Pyramid` application accessible via its :class:`~pyramid.i18n.Localizer.translate` method.

    Translation Directory
      A translation directory is a :term:`gettext` translation